henrikszucs/easy-control/README.md

 import { Mouse, Keyboard,  Controller, Screen } from "./dist/easy-control.cjs";

 /*
     !!!
-Function calculate with X and Y positions with scaled value !!!
+Function calculate and return with X and Y positions with scaled value !!!

     Example: 1920 x 1080 with 1.25 (125% scale) >> right bottom corner >> 1536 x 864